 Radar 101: Why are automotive radar systems shifting to 77GHz?

 Autonomous cars are here with level 3 autonomy being tested on the roads, with many tech giants investing heavily on the technology.
 Radar technology even though existed from nearly a century ago it is finding its application in consumer/ passenger vehicles in this century.
 These advances have fueled increase in radar application.
 Most manufacturers and OEMs are concentrating towards advance driver assists system cause we are still a long way from fully autonomous cars.
-Even with full autonomy the cars still need to depend on radar.
-Some of the manufacturers are also looking at sensor fusion with imaging sensors and radar for better accuracy and performance.
-To handle the processing load most board manufactures are also working on better EVMs.
+ADAS includes various systems such as Blind spot monitoring, Lane departure warning, Forward collision warning.
+These systems help drivers to navigate easily without being involved in any accidents.
+Some ADAS applications include sensor fusion as well wherein camera/Lidar is fused with radar for better performance.
+To handle the processing load that comes with these advanced sensors most board manufactures are also working on better EVMs.
 However, few regulations put forth by governing body has mad the industry to switch from 24GHz to 77-81GHz.
 Although in the past the 24GHz bandwidth was being employed, nowadays the global community has converged towards 77-81 GHz bandwidth due to their various advantages specific to the field of automotive radar.
 Let us understand what these regulations actually suggest.

 As the demands of the automotive industry had been increasing, the EU decided to regulate and standardize the usage of short range radar for automotive purposes.
 The EU stated the following regarding the power and the frequency spectrum of short range radar applications: